What Is Inventory Turnover?

 - stronger sales and higher profitability

-- lower storage risks and less expenses
+- lower storage risks and fewer expenses

 - reduced need for financial resources for the acquisition of goods

-- increase in the solvency
+- increase the solvency

 - purchasing is tightly managed